maxenglander/www/_posts/2013-03-14-slide-mountain-wilderness.md

 I wouldn't make it to the designated campsite on the opposite side of Slide.
 Granted, I could have set up camp anywhere I pleased, but there's something comforting about spending the night in a lean-to or designated primitive campsite.

-However, thanks to the many snowshowers and hikers who had tread the path before me, I was able to move quickly up and down Slide.
+However, thanks to the many snowshoers and hikers who had tread the path before me, I was able to move quickly up and down Slide.

 ![View north from Slide mountain](/assets/images/20130313_slide_06_sm.jpg)<br/>
 ![Another from Slide mountain](/assets/images/20130313_slide_07_sm.jpg)